Lighthouse Network’s Dr. Karl BenzioSays Prescription Drug Abuse and Rise of Heroin Play a Part in Tragedies

 According to a representative from the National Institute on Drug Abuse, the stigma attached to drug addiction has stalled the development and investment in better treatment options.
 Federal spending on drug addiction research was $320 million for fiscal year 2013—about the same as in 2002, adjusted for inflation, according to the National Institutes of Health.

-These facts are a wake-up call for parents.
-When prescription drugs are readily accessible in the home or at grandpa’s or a friend’s house, it can be an open door for danger.
+These facts are a wake-up call for parents, Benzio says.
+When prescription drugs are readily accessible in the home, it can be an open door for danger.

 Drug abuse may seem overwhelming for those who have a friend or loved one struggling with an addition, but help is available.
-The most effective help for long-term recovery is a BioPsychoSpiritual approach using biblically-based, Christ-centered principles combined with sound medical and psychological science, so those being treated do not return to the addiction lifestyle.
+And, Benzio adds, the most effective help for long-term recovery is a BioPsychoSpiritual approach using biblically based, Christ-centered principles combined with sound medical and psychological science, so those being treated do not return to the addiction lifestyle.